-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and and lightweight budget camera).
+- We’re certain you’ll be snapping tons of photos during your trip to Croatia!
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and and lightweight budget camera).

 - Be sure to have a good guidebook for Croatia prior to arriving and a great day pack to organize all your everyday travel items!

 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.